 6. Moving beyond the basics

-Each module includes a series of practice questions to which feedback is given.
-When students are satisfied with their knowledge and understanding of the concepts of the module they can elect to undertake the end of module test.
-This test can be repeated until the student is happy with their understanding of the module content.
+A series of pre-recorded study sessions guide you through the module content.
 Final assessment is through an overall course test which includes questions from across the six modules.
 Students will be able to print out a certificate which indicates successful completion of the Pharmacology for Prescribing Short Course.
 Course fee – £120

 This will be FREE!
 This will help you to start to explore what you should concentrate on.
 Which clinical condition are you going to prescribe for?
 It is essential that you know this and have some experience in the area in which you aim to work before you apply for the full Independent / Supplementary Prescribing programme.

-CLICK HERE to express your interest and we will email you when the course is ready to run.
+* Express your interest here and we will email you when the course is ready to run.

 Preparing for Prescribing – Medicines Optimisation in Clinical Conditions